 A surprisingly good amount of films touch upon Thanksgiving yet it’s not really a holiday that prompts traditional movie-watching.
 Along with Christmas comes a whole bunch of movies people watch every year – Christmas Vacation, Die Hard, of course, and Scrooged, my own personal Christmas Eve movie tradition.
 Halloween has a whole genre dedicated to it – horror – and Easter has a horror movie about Jesus directed by Mel Gibson.
 Thanksgiving movies exist but only a handful have really crossed the line into annual viewing territory – Planes, Trains & Automobiles, Scent of a Woman, A Charlie Brown Thanksgiving.
-In this article, I will explore those classics along with underseen Thanksgiving movies or movies that aren’t technically Thanksgiving movies but share the core themes of the holiday – family, gratitude, and elaborate meal prepping.
+In this article, I will explore those classics along with underseen Thanksgiving movies or movies that aren’t technically Thanksgiving movies but share the core themes of the holiday – family, gratitude, and elaborate meal prep.

 Joining me for this article is gravy expert and comedian, Genevieve Rice.
 We’ll each give you our ten favorite Thanksgiving movies along with four Thanksgiving TV episodes and my pick for the absolute worst Thanksgiving movie ever.
 Let’s get started with my list…